Mexican Yellow Rice

 Serving: 1cupCalories: 388kcalCarbohydrates: 63gProtein: 9gFat: 11gSaturated Fat: 6gCholesterol: 24mgSodium: 529mgPotassium: 256mgFiber: 1gSugar: 1gVitamin A: 411IUVitamin C: 3mgCalcium: 33mgIron: 1mg

-Keyword Lunch, Dinner, Grains
+Keyword Dinner, Grains, Lunch

 Did You Like This Recipe?Take a picture and mention us on Pintrest @TasteTheWorldCookbook or tag it with #tastetheworldcookbook!
 Don’t forget to subscribe to our email list for more recipes!